 - Regulatory agency – SAFE regulates non-resident accounts while the CBRC regulates offshore accounts.
 Hong Kong and overseas banks accounts are not subject to domestic regulations.

 - Certificates required – A non-resident account requires showing a Mainland identification card.
 A passport or exit-entry permit is required for any other type of bank account in China for foreigners.

 There are more differences than those listed above, but this can give you a good idea of some of the most important differences.

 Get Help Opening a Bank Account in China for Foreigners

-At New Horizons Global Partners, we assist foreign businesses who are hoping to register their company in China.
+At Horizons, we assist foreign businesses who are hoping to register their company in China.
 Our professionals are used to the strict regulatory schemes in the country and have developed strong relationships with regulatory agencies.

-We can explain your responsibilities and options when opening a bank account as a foreigner.
+We can explain your responsibilities and options when opening a bank account in China as a foreigner.
 We can provide you with information on the requirements and functions of each account, as well as advice on which account type will best serve your needs.
 This information is only part of our China strategic consulting services.

 The regulations in each city and province often vary, so it is important to contact an expert who is experienced in these matters.
 Contact our team for a consultation and learn about how we can assist your business with its launch into the Asian market.